hardwareandme/TQ1/README.md

 On pressing Enter, the selenium test cases will start executing and all the logs will get captured in logs.txt that can be analyzed later for failures (if any)

 -------------------------------------
-Test cases are ass per given requirements :
+Test cases are as per given requirements :

 HTTP.py : It basically checks if Site is operational or not.